 Retrievers are loveable dogs.
 You would have to try really very hard to make a retriever aggressive towards children, most just love attention and love to spend time with their family.
 They do have a long coat, so require daily brushing and your house will be full of tumbleweeds of hair, but this is a small price to pay for such as lovely large dog.
 An adult retriever does require daily exercise, as does any dog, but they are also content to laze around with the family.
 They love to be with people, so they are not suited to spending large amounts of time on their own.
 If you do decide on a retriever, make sure the parents have been hip scored for hip dysplasia and be aware they can be a little hyperactive as teenagers (around 6 months old), so will need more exercise and training during this period.

-These are busy dogs that need lots of socialisation and training, but for families that are active, they are a great fit.
+These are busy dogs that need lots of socialization and training, but for families that are active, they are a great fit.
 They are fun, playful and very even tempered.
 They do require 6 weekly trips to the groomer (or some work at home) to keep their coats neat, but they don’t shed so you won’t end up with hair all over your house.
-They are not necessarily suited to very boisterous kids as they can be fragile and some can be a little neurotic if they are not trained and socialised when young.
+They are not necessarily suited to very boisterous kids as they can be fragile and some can be a little neurotic if they are not trained and socialized when young.

 The ever-popular, intelligent beagle is great for high-energy kids and active families.
 They are sturdy dogs with a very positive nature and are very happy spending lots of time outside smelling the breeze, so long as they get to enjoy lots of family time as well.
 They do tend to shed a little, but have a very short low-maintenance coat.
 Asides from occasional ear infections they are not particularly prone to costly health problems, but will need exercise to ensure they don’t gain weight.